Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 The cost of MVVM can be a bit high as sometimes it is difficult to figure one’s way around binding and other technicalities of MVVM.
 If you do something wrong, you might spend a lot of time debugging your app.

-Criticism of the pattern comes from MVVM creator, John Gossman, himself:
+Noteworthy criticism of the pattern comes from MVVM creator, John Gossman, himself:
-- the *overhead in implementing MVVM is "overkill" for simple UI operations.*
+- the overhead in implementing MVVM is "overkill" for simple UI operations.
-- He says that *for larger applications, generalizing the ViewModel becomes more difficult.*
+- for larger applications, generalizing the ViewModel becomes more difficult.
-- *data binding in very large applications* can result in *considerable memory consumption.*
+- data binding in very large applications can result in considerable memory consumption.

 *Source: wikipedia*